ClickHouse/clickhouse_vs_snowflake/insert_performance/shared_merge_tree/README.md

 ## Results

-We show the output from clickhouse-client executing the data load query plus the time (from the start of the data load query execution) it took to merge the part created during the ingestion to a number of 3000 active parts.
+We show the output from clickhouse-client executing the data load query plus the time (from the start of the data load query execution) it took to merge the parts created during the ingestion to a number of 3000 active parts.
 The query to identify this time can be found in the [insert_performance](./insert_performance/#misc) section.

 ### Service One
 ```sql